gskema/gskema.github.io/_posts/2016-02-18-how-to-install-php7-lamp-server-on-ubuntu.md

 Apache, however, creates new files with `644` and `755` permissions.
 This may be bad for us, for example if we want to delete cache files created by `apache` we won't be able to.
-To make `apache` have `664` and `775` permissions, you need to change it's umask:
+To make `apache` have `664` and `775` permissions, you need to change it's umask.

+Changing `umask` can be very difficult since there is no official setting and it may be hard to track down what processes boot up apache process.

+If you're running **PHP** on `mod_php_`, it may be as easy as changing it in this file:

     sudo nano /etc/apache2/envvars

-and paste this at the end of the file:
+and pasting this at the end of the file:

     # umask 002 to create files with 0664 and folders with 0775
     umask 002

-Save it.
-Now for reasons unknown it may not take effect just by running `sudo apache2ctl restart`.
-You can try though.
-If you're trying to install LAMP on local PC, I recommend restarting your PC.
-If you're running VPS...
-Well then try different methods of restarting apache or restart the server.

-Some insist that you have to stop it and start it (instead of using restart):
+If you're running `php-fpm` (which we are), then the common answer is to edit `php7.0-fpm` configuration file:

+    sudo /etc/init.d/php7.0-fpm

+And then appending `umask 0002` to the end of the file.

+If you're attempting the two methods above, don't forget to restart `apache` and `php7.0-fpm`.
+You may even need to restart you computer or VPS.

+This method didn't work for me.
+After hours of searching, I found a couple of sources that suggesting editing another file:

-    sudo apache2ctl stop
+    sudo nano /etc/systemd/system/php7.0-fpm.service.d/php7.0-fpm.service.conf

+And pasting this (notice the uppercase letters):

+    [Service]
+    UMask=0002

+To have these changes applied, restart the services:

-    sudo apache2ctl start
+    sudo systemctl daemon-reload
+    sudo service apache2 restart && sudo service php7.0-fpm restart

+This method worked, and probably should work for you too.
 You can test if the apache `umask` work by making a test script

 **make.php**